DollarLiquidity.com

 The broad US money supply measure including cash, checking deposits, savings, and money market funds.
 M2 growth fuels asset prices; contraction creates headwinds.

 M2 is tracked via FRED series WM2NS (weekly).
 It peaked at $21.7T in early 2022, then contracted by ~$900B — the first YoY decline since the 1930s.
 This contraction coincided with the 2022 bear market.
-M2 carries a 3% weight in our scoring model with "lower_worse" direction.
+M2 is shown as an observational indicator (not in DLI scoring) — kept outside the composite to avoid double-counting Fed balance sheet effects.
 Historical range: $15T–$22T.
 Typical YoY growth: 2-7%.
 The COVID expansion of +41% was historically unprecedented.

 ← Back to Glossary